cocos/cocos-docs/en/material-system/effect-upgrade-documentation-for-v3.5-to-v3.6.md

 ## Chunks migration

-3.6.0将之前版本 chunks 文件夹中的零散文件分门别类的存放到子文件夹中，书写 chunk 的 #include 时请参考下面的表格：
+v3.6.0 stores the chunk files from the chunks folder of the previous version into subfolders, please refer to the following table when writing #include for chunk.

-### 1、Public function libraries
+### 1. Public function libraries

 | Origin Path          | New Path                         |
 | -------------------- | -------------------------------- |